Create Pages

 Some special values are dynamically expanded:

---previous-pagelinks to the previous page according to the order defined by the pages list--next-pagelinks to the next page--searchopens the search dialog (and its presence triggers the inclusion of a search script)
+--previous-pagelinks to the previous page according to the order defined by the pages list--next-pagelinks to the next page--page-titleis the title of the page while--titleis the title of the whole site

 Javascript call